BA (Hons) English, Language and Education

 Language Description for Education explores the skills a teacher requires to describe language, such as pronunciation, vocabulary, grammar, to students.

-You study one of the following options.
+You study two of the following optional modules.

 - Critical Debates in Childhood and Youth: Policy and Practice

-- Literacies and Learning
+- Approaches to Research: Theory and Learning

 Analysing Language Learning works with your Foreign Language Study in year three to give you a unique insight into the process of language learning.
-You study a foreign language that is entirely new to you and then critically examine your experiences -- supported by fortnightly, reflective, one-to-one tutorials -- with reference to theoretical models of language learning.
+You study a foreign language that is entirely new to you and then critically examine your experiences -- supported by fortnightly, reflective, one-to-one tutorials -- with reference to theoretical models of language learning

-You also do a Final Year Project.
+You also do a Final Year Project

 You also choose two of the following modules.

-- Advanced Career Development
+- Advanced Career Development: Business Awareness

 - Critical Debates in Childhood and Youth: Research Childhood and Care